 But if you use symlinks, you need to know that they are a special case in this app.
 As mentioned briefly in the Usage Overview, symlinks are not portable across all devices and platforms, and your best option is to omit them in content folders managed by this app.
 The full story on this both subtle and platform specific, and merits extra coverage here.

 Short story: symlinks stored on macOS will survive roundtrips to platforms that don't support them, as long as you don't change the stub files macOS makes to smuggle them across device boundaries.
-No workarounds are required in this limited macOS-only role, but you and shouldn't expect your macOS symlinks to work on other platforms, and other use cases are more gray.
+No workarounds are required in this limited macOS-only role, but you shouldn't expect your macOS symlinks to work on other platforms, and other use cases are more gray.

 Details: macOS automatically and internally forges symlinks both to and from stub text files, whenever they are written to removable drives that don't naturally support them—including those using the portable exFAT and FAT32 filesystems.
 When these stubs are processed on Windows or Linux, they are seen as simple text files instead of links, and recorded there that way.